cubesys-GmbH/ros_v2x_apps/README.md

 **Publisher:**
 - **/its/cpm_provided:** The *cpm_provider* provides the generated CPM to *cube-its* on this topic for transmission.

-# Build and run project
+# Build and run nodes

 Navigate to the root of the workspace, dev_ws: